berkSamil/berksamil/README.md

 ### its Berk
-just a dude chilling , gotta generate myself a puss...
+just a dude chilling .